Hendrix-CS/csci270/labs/music1.md

 ## Sonic Pi, Part 1

-Write a Sonic Pi program inspired by an aspect of your instrumental piece.
-Use some of the notes you identified in the previous part.
-It need not replicate that aspect, but it should be in some way related to it.
-The music produced should be 10-20 seconds in duration.
+Write a Sonic Pi program inspired by an aspect of your instrumental piece:
+* It need not replicate that aspect, but it should be in some way related to it.
+* Use some of the notes you identified in the previous part.
+* The music produced should be 10-20 seconds in duration.

+Answer the following questions:
+1. What is the aspect of your instrumental piece from which you drew inspiration?

+2. How did you express that aspect in your program?

 ## Visualizing Additional Music